 In Barnet, there are different agencies that can provide support for children and young people who may poor emotional health or who are worried about their mental health.
 These include:

-KOOTH - confidential online counselling for Barnet Young People 11-19 yr olds
+KOOTH is confidential online counselling for Barnet Young People 11-19 year olds.

-Young Barnet Foundation - information on local charities that can offer support and advice to young people and families on emotional wellbeing
+Young Barnet Foundation gives information on local charities that can offer support and advice to young people and families on emotional wellbeing